jchwenger/recursus.co/_posts/squares/2018-08-27-squares-pop-up-ii.md

 ![the hue eel ]({{ "/assets/squares/pop-up-2/the_hue_eel_2018_5_12.png" | absolute_url }})
 ![why rue yet ]({{ "/assets/squares/pop-up-2/why_rue_yet_2018_5_12.png" | absolute_url }})
 ![yes art pay ]({{ "/assets/squares/pop-up-2/yes_art_pay_2018_5_12.png" | absolute_url }})

 ---

 &nbsp;

 Composed with words from [litscape](https://www.litscape.com/).
 Including diagonals.

+Ars: Latin for art, also arse.
+Awn: n.
+"The delicate spinous process, or ‘beard,’ that terminates the grain-sheath of barley, oats, and other grasses; extended in Botany to any similar bristly growth.", v. "trans.
+To put before a person's eyes; to show, manifest. refl.
+To manifest oneself, appear.
+Obsolete", "intr.
+To hang as or like an awning." "trans.
+To cover or shelter with an awning.
+Said also of the awning itself."
+(OED)
+Tow: n.
+"The fibre of flax, hemp, or jute prepared for spinning by some process of scutching.", "A rope.
+Chiefly Sc.", "spec.
+A hangman's rope, a halter.", "Orig. an iron chain; later, a large iron link, attached to the heel of the turn-wrest plough, and by which this is drawn.
+Also called   tow-chain n.", v. "trans.
+To draw by force; to pull, drag.", "spec.
+To draw or drag (a vessel, persons in a boat, etc.) on the water by a rope."
+(OED)
+Tsk: int.
+"A sound expressing commiseration; an exclamation of disapproval or irritation."
+(OED)
+Ire: n.
+"Anger; wrath.
+Now chiefly poet. and rhetorical."
+(OED)
+Ick: n. = icky "A person who is ignorant of true swinging jazz and likes the ‘sweet’ kind.
+U.S.", "Something which is sickly, disagreeable; sickness.", int. "[Probably the same word; compare ugh, yuck, etc.] An expression of distaste or revulsion."
+(OED)
+Rue: v. "trans.
+With impersonal subject and with the person (in early use dative or accusative) as object.
+To affect with sorrow or regret; to distress, grieve.
+Frequently with it as subject and clause as complement, and without it and with following clause as implicit subject.
+Now arch."
+(OED)
+Jiz: variant of jizz n. semen.
+(Online Slang Dictionary)
+Tot: n.
+"A person of disordered brain, a simpleton, a fool.
+Obsolete.", "The total of an addition, sometimes having tot. written against it; hence, an addition sum; also ( tot-up) the action of tot v.2: adding up, totalling.
+Also gen., the total number or amount."
+(OED)
+Err: v.
+"To go wrong in judgement or opinion: to make mistakes, blunder.
+Of a formula, statement, etc.: To be incorrect."
+(OED)
+Aby: older form of abbey or abye v. "trans.
+To pay the penalty for (an offence); to atone for, suffer for, make amends for, expiate (a crime, one's sins, another's guilt, etc.)."
+Tut: int.
+"An ejaculation (often reduplicated) expressing impatience or dissatisfaction with a statement, notion, or proceeding, or contemptuously dismissing it.
+(The Sc. toot, toots, expresses mild expostulation.)", also "A tit, a teat.
+Obsolete", "apparently a variant of toute n.
+Obsolete, buttocks."
+(OED)
+Yap: n.
+"A dog that yaps; a yelping cur.
+Now dialect.", "A fool, someone easily taken in; also, an uncultured or unsophisticated person. dialect and U.S. slang.", adj.
+"Clever, cunning; shrewd, astute; nimble, active", "Eager or ready, esp. to do something.
+Obsolete.", v. "intr.
+To bark sharply, as a small dog; to yelp.", To talk idly or loquaciously; to chatter.
+Also trans., with quoted words as object slang (orig. dialect)."
+(OED)